styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 # `babel-plugin-styled-components`

+This plugin adds support for server-side rendering, for minification of styles and gives you a nicer debugging experience when using `styled-components`.

-Babel plugin for `styled-components`.
-This is **only necessary if you're server-side rendering**, you can use `styled-components` perfectly fine without this Babel plugin. (it does give you a nicer debugging experience though)
+**⚠️ This plugin is only necessary if you're server-side rendering, you can use `styled-components` perfectly fine without it! ⚠️**

 ## Usage